Thengai Thuvayal / Thogayal | Fried Coconut Chutney

 There are days when we have no fresh produce and this thogayal is the perfect recipe for those days.
 My mother used to make it as a quick dinner on days when we travel and come home after a long day.

-Why this recipe works?
+Why does this recipe work?

-First and fore most this is a very quick recipe with just the basic ingredients.
+First and foremost this is a very quick recipe with just the basic ingredients.
 We always have coconut available in the South Indian kitchen and that makes it even easier.

 The thengai thogayal tastes amazing with rice.
 We don't need any fancy main dish to go with it.